IBM/openapi-validator/docs/ibm-cloud-rules.md

 <td valign=top><b>Description:</b></td>
 <td>
 Schema names (the keys in `components -> schemas`) should follow the "upper camel case" convention as required by the <a href="https://cloud.ibm.com/docs/api-handbook?topic=api-handbook-schemas#naming">IBM Cloud API Handbook</a>.
+Note that acronyms are allowed to be capitalized.
 </td>
 </tr>
 <tr>